hwcoe/ufl-main-uni-child/readme.md

 1.4.2
 - Switch display property of .dropdown-item to inline-block (because we didn't do that fr in 1.4.1)
-- Adjust p and H tags and styles to use REM and have a more defined visual hierarchy
+- Adjust paragraph and header tags and styles to use REM font size and have a more defined visual hierarchy
 - Add explicitly defined color to .dropdown-item.active to resolve issue with active menu item color

 1.4.1